 "Probiotics might bring helpful bacteria to help intestines work a little more effectively," says Dr. Winberry.
 "But there's not a lot of good science on it, and there's a mixture of opinions."

-Read more: Probiotic Foods for Good Gut Health
+Read more: 12 Foods High in Probiotics for Better Gut Health

 What Else Could Be Causing My Constipation?